lsst-tstn/tstn-044/index.rst

 .. abstract::

    This technote describes the design of an integrated night planning tool.
-   This is a tools that allows our team to collect a group of Jira tickets describing a set of tests/observations, allows us to organize these into a coherent list that can later be loaded and executed at the summit.
+   This is a tool that allows our team to collect a group of Jira tickets describing a set of tests/observations.
+   It will also help us organize these into a coherent list that can later be loaded and executed at the summit.

 Introduction
 ============